 3) Lunge With Elbow to Instep

 This is a compound exercise that incorporates a few different movements.
-Here’s how to do a lunge to instep.
+Here's how:

-- Stand up on your mat with your legs shoulder-width apart.
+- Stand on your mat with legs shoulder-width apart.

-- Step your right foot forward as you would in a lunge, making sure to squeeze your glutes as you do this exercise.
-Your left foot should have its heel slightly off the ground.
+- Step your right foot forward into a lunge, squeezing your glutes (keep your left foot's heel slightly off the ground).

-- Move your abdomen forward and down, making sure to keep your back straight.
+- Move your abdomen forward and down, maintaining a straight back.

-- Place your left hand on the floor (outside your foot) to support your posture.
+- Place your left hand on the floor (outside your right foot) for support.

-- Bring the same side hand to the inside of the right knee and move your elbow down to the floor.
+- Bring your right hand to the inside of your right knee and lower your elbow to the floor.

-- Bring your hand back and push your torso back to return to the original position
+- Push your torso back and return to the starting position.

-- Repeat the movement on the other side and complete five repetitions on each side.
+- Repeat on the other side, completing five repetitions per side.

 Lower Leg Workout

-After you’ve warmed up and activated the lower limb muscles, it’s time to move onto the main portion of this leg workout.
+After you've warmed up and activated the lower limb muscles, you can move on to the main portion of the lower leg workout.

-Complete 10 to 12 reps of the following four exercises, and then repeat each one four to five times with a three minute rest in between each round.
+Complete 10 to 12 reps of the following four exercises, then repeat each one four to five times with a three-minute rest between each round.

 Single Leg Romanian Deadlift

-For this exercise, make sure you choose light dumbbells if you’re a beginner and focus on form and balance throughout the movement.
+For this exercise, choose light dumbbells if you're a beginner and focus on form and balance throughout the movement.

-- Press your right leg and foot into the floor, keeping your foot firmly on the ground
+- Press your right leg and foot firmly into the ground.

 - Bend your knees slightly and extend your right arm to the side.

-- As you do your hip hinge, move your torso forward, until it’s parallel to the ground
+- Move your torso forward until it’s parallel to the ground.

-- Lift your left leg, making sure to keep your back straight.
+- Lift your left leg, keeping your back straight.

-- Keep your glutes engaged by squeezing them throughout this movement to avoid injuring your lower back.
+- Engage your glutes by squeezing them to protect your lower back.

-- Return your body to the original position and repeat 10 times before moving to the next leg.
+- Return to the starting position and repeat 10 times before switching legs.

 Dumbbell Step Ups

-For this exercise, you’ll need a step stool (luckily most gyms have this). you’ll want to hold your dumbbells in each hand and step up onto a bench while alternating legs.
-Here’s a detailed step by step.
+For this exercise, you'll need a step stool (luckily, most gyms have this).
+You'll want to hold your dumbbells in each hand and step up onto a bench while alternating legs.
+Here's how:

-- Stand up on your mat with your legs shoulder-width apart while holding your dumbbells at your sides.
-Make sure your palms are facing towards your body.
+- Stand with legs shoulder-width apart, holding dumbbells at your sides with palms facing your body.

-- Step up onto the stool and push your body up by lifting your opposite heel off the ground.
+- Step onto the stool, pushing your body up by lifting the opposite heel off the ground.

-- Make sure the foot on the stool is planted firmly.
+- Ensure the foot on the stool is planted firmly.

 - Repeat 10 times on each leg.